santiblanko/keycloak-nextjs-auth/README.md

 If you need a keycloack theme with tailwind integrated see my other [repo](https://keycloak-nextjs-example-santiblanko.vercel.app).
 If you want to add auth to a container check [my other implementation with oauth2proxy ](https://keycloak-nextjs-example-santiblanko.vercel.app).

-Also I create a tailwindui theme for keycloak. check the[[repo](https://keycloak-nextjs-example-santiblanko.vercel.app)].
+Also I create a tailwindui theme for keycloak. check the [repo](https://keycloak-nextjs-example-santiblanko.vercel.app).

 ## Env variables
 ```